corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 using NodaTime;
 ```

-Now, let's explicitly create a `JsonDocument` from our sample JSON text.
+Now, let's create a `JsonDocument` from our sample JSON text.

-[`JsonDocument.Parse`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsondocument.parse?view=net-6.0) offers several overloads for parsing streams, blocks of bytes, and plain old strings.
+You're probably already familiar with this process. [`JsonDocument.Parse`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsondocument.parse?view=net-6.0) offers several overloads for parsing streams, blocks of bytes, and plain old strings.
 We'll use the string parser for the purposes of this exercise.

 Add this code beneath your `using` statements.